Doctoral Program Handbook

 The Pelotonia Fellowship Program provides two-year research fellowships for up to 16 of the best and brightest Ohio State graduate students who want to help cure cancer.
 Cancer is a complex disease and curing it will take a multidisciplinary effort.
 So, no matter what the field of study, from traditional scientific fields to fields such as business, history, and engineering, all graduate students may apply.

 The college encourages PhD students to pursue scholarly research while enrolled in the doctoral program.
 The Glenn College PhD Student Small Research Grant provides up to $2,000 annually to help support doctoral student research through a competitive application process that takes place during spring semester of the academic year.
 Students may submit proposals for research funding of $200 to $1,000.
-More than one student may be awarded funding in a given competition, not to exceed $2,000 total to be allocated each year.
+More than one student may be awarded funding in a given competition, not to exceed $2,000 total to be allocated each year, unless additional funds are made available.
 Funds can be used to support a variety of research activities such as the purchase of data, original data collection, and travel expenses related to data collection.
 Small Research Grant funding cannot be used to cover stipends or supplemental compensation to the applicant.
 This funding is not intended to support conference travel expenses.
 For more information on conference funding, please refer to the PhD Conference Funding Policy and Procedures document in Appendix IV.

 Each year, the Robert W. Backoff Research Award recognizes outstanding scholarship by a doctoral student in the John Glenn College of Public Affairs.
 This is a non-monetary honor that is awarded each year at our pre-commencement ceremony.
 To be eligible for this award, students must be in good standing (as of April 15th) and not yet hold the degree of PhD.
 Papers either submitted for publication or accepted for publication during the current academic year are eligible.
 Co-authored papers are also eligible, but the paper submission should include a letter from at least one coauthor that details the nominee’s contribution.
 Students can nominate their own work.